NTCoding/ScalaPlayground/smokaz/README.md

 # Smokaz
-At the table sits a dealer and 3 smokers.
-Each smoker requires a cigarette, a match, and some striking paper so they can shmoke.
-But they each have only 2 of the ingredients (creating each possible combination - no 2 have the same items).
+At the table sits a dealer and n smokers.
+Each smoker requires a cigarette, a match, and some rolling paper so they can schmoke.
+But they each have an unlimited supply of only 1 of the ingredients.

 Fortunately the dealer will put 1 smoking item on the table, which will may then rightfully be claimed by only the smoker who needs that item.